-Radipole Park and Gardens are located in the centre of Weymouth and are around 1 mile in length.
-We’ve teamed up with the Friends of Radipole Park and Gardens volunteer group to secure funding from the National Lottery Heritage Fund.
+Radipole Park and Gardens is located in the centre of Weymouth and the facilities stretch for almost a mile in length.
+We’ve teamed up with the Friends of Radipole Park and Gardens volunteer group to secure funding from the National Lottery Heritage and Community Fund.
 We will use the funding to make improvements and changes to the site.

 The vision for Radipole Park and Gardens

 Radipole Park and Gardens is already a popular space with residents.
 We gathered feedback from visitors to help us pinpoint exactly what improvements would be most beneficial.
 This includes enhancing areas which are already working well, for instance: